composewell/haskell-dev/getting-started-nix-pkgs.rst

 A Trivial Package
 -----------------

-``default.nix`` defines a nix expression to describe the package and how to build it.
+The nix expression file defines a nix expression to describe the package and how to build it.
 The nix expression defines a build function that may take some inputs and produce some outputs.
 The build function is also called a derivation, as it derives output artifacts using some input artifacts.